According to different studies, quarantine has greatly increased alcohol sales.

 How Can I Boost My Immune System?

 The first step is obviously to reduce your alcohol intake.
-Both the and the agree that during the COVID-19 pandemic, they’re taking a conservative stance, recommending the optimal amount of alcohol to drink to be zero.
+Both the World Health Organization (WHO) and the U.S. Surgeon General agree that during the COVID-19 pandemic, they’re taking a conservative stance, recommending the optimal amount of alcohol to drink to be zero.

 However, since we know that suppressing it can be hard, we highly encourage you to (at least) stay under the minimum requirement and reduce your intake to 2 drinks per day.